 Proposals should follow specific guidelines provided on the Registrar’s website.

-C. Procedures for Suspension and Reinstatement of a Program

 A proposal to suspend a program may be initiated by the faculty of the department in which the program resides, by the Dean of the parent College, or by the Provost.
 If the faculty of the department or unit initiates the suspension, the faculty of the College in which the program resides as well as the faculty of the unit that houses the program must vote to approve the suspension.
 The Provost and the Chair of the Graduate Council must be notified in writing with reasons for the suspension.
 The reasons for the suspension must accompany the form.

 A program that has been placed on suspension may be proposed for reinstatement.
 Reinstatement shall be proposed by the department, Dean or Provost who proposed the suspension of the program.
 The faculty of the department or unit and the faculty of the College within which the program resides must vote to approve the reinstatement.
 The Provost and Chair of the Graduate Council must be notified in writing of the reinstatement and of the reasons for it.